 Visible Light Multi Project Wafer Services

 Our multi project wafer (MPW) services give you access to visible light applications using the uniquely broad transparency range of our silicon nitride technology.
-An MPW optimized for visible light enables integration and miniaturization of systems for life sciences, which have typically relied on visible light for imaging.
-Applications include fluorescence microscopy, optical phased arrays, and image processing.
+This MPW service is optimized for low loss integration with optical fibers using low contrast waveguides.

-Outside of the life sciences, users find visible light beneficial for its relatively high energy and strong interaction with materials.
-Visible light photonic integrated circuits make for compact, robust, and power efficient devices for the same purposes.
+Optimized for visible light, this multi project wafer service enables the integration and miniaturization of systems for life sciences, such as fluorescence microscopy, which have typically relied on visible light for imaging.
+Other users find visible light beneficial for its relatively high energy and strong interaction with materials.
+Applications include optical phased arrays, image processing, and optical interferometry for telescopes.
+Visible light photonic integrated circuits (PICs) make for compact, robust, and power efficient devices for the same purposes.

 Visible Light Multi Project Wafer Benefits